“She still has her voice and her acting ability.” – Louella Parsons in 1941, commenting on Judy successfully progressing to adult roles.

 June 8, 1962: Judy, along with her children Liza, Lorna, and Joe plus her co-star Gregory Phillips, and several others involved in the production, celebrate her birthday a few days early on the set of I Could Go On Singing which she was currently filming in London.
 Several of these photos went unused, as shown by the “X” on some of them and the state of several of them.

 June 8, 1984: The recent Danish release of the restored A Star Is Born was heavily covered in the Danish press as proven by these articles from various newspapers.

 Scans provided by Kim Lundgreen.
 Thanks, Kim!

-June 8, 1997: Can you believe it’s already been 21 years since people first began synching up Pink Floyd’s “Dark Side of the Moon” album with their VHS tapes of The Wizard of Oz?
+June 8, 1997: Can you believe it’s already been over 20 years since people first began synching up Pink Floyd’s “Dark Side of the Moon” album with their VHS tapes of The Wizard of Oz?
 This article from the Tampa Bay Times by Todd Anthony and Howard Cohen provides the details of what to expect when you play the album after the third roar of the MGM lion at the beginning of the film.
 At the time, Garland discussion forums debated whether the British rock band had done it on purpose when, in fact, they didn’t.
 Still, it’s a lot of fun! (click on the images above to read the article)